typelevel/scalacheck/README.markdown

 ## Quick start

-Specify some of the methods of `java.util.String` like this:
+Specify some of the methods of `java.lang.String` like this:

     import org.scalacheck.Properties
     import org.scalacheck.Prop.forAll